-Everywhere in the developed world, as the bans on cigarette smoking in public have been increasingly made into law, tobacco consumption has went into decline.
-This was especially seen in major western cities in the US, Canada, and Europe over the past couple of decades.
-The same thing happened in China, where the public smoking ban was stringent enforced with large fines attached.
+Bans on cigarette smoking in public and their strict implementation as law in many countries of the developed world have significantly decreased cigarette smoking.
+This trend was especially visible in major cities in the US, Canada, and Europe over the past couple of decades.
+A decrease in cigarette smoking also happened in China, where the public smoking ban was stringently enforced with large fines attached.
 However, the World Health Organization has a new study claiming that smoking is on the rise again, but this time in developing countries.
-Its most recent research findings show that, of the 1 billion smokers in the world today, about 80% are to be found in developing countries.
-The following list of countries with the most smokers, based on data provided by the World Health Organization and CIA Factbook.
+Its most recent research findings show that, of the 1 billion smokers in the world today, about 80% are found in the developing countries.
+The following is a list of countries with the most smokers, based on data provided by the World Health Organization and CIA Factbook.

 10. Chile - 38% of adults

 In Chile, the only South American country on this list, 38% of adults smoke tobacco.
 Despite strict controls over tobacco use in the country, it is estimated that around 131 men in Chile die every week from tobacco-related illnesses.

 9. Bosnia and Herzegovina - 38.3% of adults